nuxy/nodejs-restful-jsonapi-seed/README.md

     $ npm run build

-Launch a _single server_ with compiled distribution:
+Launch a _single server_ from a compiled distribution:

     $ npm run start

-Launch a _server cluster_ with compiled distribution:
+Launch a _server cluster_ from a compiled distribution:

     $ npm run deploy